iBowler1995/lAZy/README.md

-# Welcome to the Lazy Azure Administrator Project!
+# Welcome to the lAZy (formerly known as Lazy Azure Administrator) Project!

 Azure Administrator (AA) is a simple GUI application designed to handle most of your help desk needs.
 It currently focuses on user and group management, but future updates I plan to bring will add even more features such as mailbox management and AAD/Intune device management!